What you need to know today about the virus outbreak

-The death toll from the global coronavirus pandemic has surpassed 13,600 people worldwide and sickened more than 318,000.
-Leaders in the U.S. hammer out a rescue package that could be worth $1.4 trillion or more, while the death toll in Italy soars again.
+The death toll from the global coronavirus pandemic has surpassed 14,600 people worldwide, and it has sickened more than 335,000.
+Leaders in the U.S. are hammering out a rescue package that could be worth nearly $2 trillion, while the death toll in Italy soars again.

 Here are some of AP's top stories Sunday on the world's coronavirus pandemic.
 Follow APNews.com/VirusOutbreak for updates through the day.